-The Department of Housing and Urban Development (HUD) requires that at least 25% of randomly selected ground level units be tested for radon, while the American Association of Radon Scientists and Technologists – American National Standards Institute (AARST‐ANSI) protocol for Measurements in Multifamily Buildings (MAMF) requires that 100% of the ground-level units, including office space to be tested, and at least 10% of dwellings on upper floors.
+The Department of Housing and Urban Development (HUD) requires that at least 25% of randomly selected ground level units be tested for radon, while the American Association of Radon Scientists and Technologists – American National Standards Institute (AARST‐ANSI) protocol for Measurements in Multifamily Buildings (MAMF) requires that 100% of the ground-level units, including office space to be tested, and at least ten% of dwellings on upper floors.
 Lenders or stakeholders may have specific requirements.
-Stakeholders should discuss the ramifications of limited testing for any building they are considering purchasing or funding.
+Stakeholders should discuss the ramifications of limited testing for any building they consider purchasing or funding.

 How long will it take for the testing?

 Short-term radon tests take from 48 to 96 hours.
 Reports are generally available within a couple of days after testing completion.